-Commission file number: 001-36788

-EXELA TECHNOLOGIES, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware47-1347291(State of or other Jurisdiction(I.R.S.
-EmployerIncorporation or Organization)Identification No.)

-2701 E. Grauwyler Rd.

-Irving, TX

-(Address of Principal Executive

-Offices)

-75061 (Zip Code)

-Registrant's Telephone Number, Including Area Code: (844) 935-2832

-Securities Registered Pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, Par Value \$0.0001 per share 6.00% Series B Cumulative Convertible XELA XELAP The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Perpetual Preferred Stock, par value \$0.0001 per sharmandem Preferred Stock, par value of \$0.0001 per sharmandem.
-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \square Yes \boxtimes No ter period that the registrant w ed by Section 13 or 15(d) of the Securities Exchange Act as required to file such reports), and (2) has been subject Indicate by check mark whether the registrant has submit Rule 405 of Regulation S-T ($\S232.405$ of this chapter) duto submit such files).
-Yes \boxtimes No \square ctive Data File required to be submitted pursuant to (or for such shorter period that the registrant was required Indicate by check mark whether the registrant is a large a company, or an emerging growth company.
-See the defin "emerging growth company" in Rule 12b-2 of the Excha itions of "large accelerated file Large Accelerated Filer Accelerated Fi Non-Accelerated Filer □ ting Company ⊠ wth Company □ If an emerging growth company, indicate by check mark any new or revised financial accounting standards provid Indicate by check mark whether the registrant is a shell c ed pursuant to Section 13(a) o As of May 9, 2023, the registrant had 1,274,204,054 shar res of Common Stock outstand ing.
+☑ QUARTERLY REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE arterly period ended Jur Tor the qu Or 100, 2020 ☐ TRANSITION REPORT PURSUANT TO SECTIO SECURITIES EXCHANGE ACT OF 1934 nsition period from to nission file number: 001- EXELA TI ECHNOLO( GIES, INC. (Exact Name of of Registrant as Specified in its Charter) Delaware 47-1347291 (State of or other Jurisdiction (I.R.S.
+Employer Identification No.) Incorporation or Organization) identification No.) 2701 E. Grauwyler Rd.
+Irving, TX 75061 (Address of Principal Executive Offices) (Zip Code) Registrant's Telephone Number, Including Area Code: (844) 935-2832 Securities Registered Pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, Par Value \$0.0001 per share XELA The Nasdaq Stock Market LLC 6.00% Series B Cumulative Convertible Perpetual Preferred Stock, par value \$0.0001 per share XELAP The Nasdaq Stock Market LLC Tandem Preferred Stock, par value of \$0.0001 per share Indicate by check mark whether the registrant: (1) has filed Act of 1934 during the preceding 12 months (or for such sh subject to such filing requirements for the past 90 days.
+Yes orter period that the regist Indicate by check mark whether the registrant has submitted Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large acc company, or an emerging growth company.
+See the definiti "emerging growth company" in Rule 12b-2 of the Exchang ons of "large accelerated f Large Accelerated Filer □ Non-Accelerated Filer □ 1 orting Company 🗵 If an emerging growth company, indicate by check mark if rowth Company most to you the outen ded transition movied for complying with any new or revised financial accounting standards pro Indicate by check mark whether the registrant is a shell con vided pursuant to Section 13(a) of the Exchange Act. □ As of November 30, 2023, the registrant had 6,365,353 sha res of Common Stock out standing.